yule-li/tensorflow-practice/README.md

 # Learning tensorflow by just one example for beginners.
 This project was designed for learning tensorflow by just one example for beginners.
-More specifically, it's aimmed to achive the goal as follow:
+More specifically, it's aimmed to achive the goal as follows:
 - Understanding the key concepts of addressing compuation in tensorflow
 - Implementing your machine learning, especially deep learning, model using this concepts.
 - Learn to debug the problem and optimize the program under the tensorflow framework.